 Doing this doesn’t mean we don’t post the difficult things — it just changes how and why we do it.
-Education over offend.
+Educate over offend.
 Teach over taunt.
-Questions over criticism.
+Question over criticize.

 It’s easy to retreat to our corners and push others into theirs — it takes courage and creativity to step toward the center and invite others to stand there with you.